 That said, I don’t think the sockless look works with formal outfits, unless you’re at a casual summer event.

 For example, if you’re wearing a navy suit with double monks, over the calf socks are the obvious choice.
 No show socks look a bit off (in my opinion).

 But if you’re wearing a tan linen suit with brown suede loafers to a summer wedding, by all means, opt for no show socks.

 Ankle socks are longer than no show socks but shorter than crew socks.
 They end right at, you guessed it, your ankles, and they’re not meant to be invisible.

 It’s my opinion that ankle socks should be reserved for utilitarian purposes like running, hiking or playing sports.

-For example, I wear Asics ankle length running socks whenever I go for a jog.
-These are the perfect height for running shoes (you know, because they were designed by a running shoe brand).
+For example, I wear Stance ankle length running socks whenever I go for a jog.
+These are the perfect height for running shoes or really any kind of work out sneaker.